 I started this website when I worked as a freelancer for the Black Library; to show off my Cover Artworks, and collect together all my Warhammer heresies I posted all over their forums – and many other forums too!
 My concepts for Warhammer (40K and Fantasy) are aimed at the older player who grew up with these games in the ’80s.
 I have fond memories of the Rogue Trader era.
 Back then, the background was a lot more open, and GW left a lot to the imagination.

 Now I’m branching out and developing my own setting and game rules.
 I’m creating a sci-fi/ horror setting called ‘Sciror‘, and the HEMA based 28mm table-top wargame called ‘Spheres of War‘.
 Everything I create will be released on this website for free.

-These are the main sections of my website.
+Below are the main sections of my website.
 Have a look around and let me know what you think.
 I’m always happy to hear from fellow fans of Warhammer, or anyone with something interesting to say on sci-fi, future technology or just plain creative stuff no one has ever thought of before!
-If you’d like to support my endeavours, or subscribe to keep up to date, contact me, or leave a general comment, click the button below;
+If you’d like to support my endeavours, subscribe to my site, leave a comment on my guestbook, or contact me;

 This blog is where I post initial concepts to gain feedback.
 Once a concept has legs, I create a page and add it to the menu above.
 Pages often reference a blog post at the end to continue gathering feedback.
 Think of a page as the ‘final form’, that takes into account the original blog post and all the comment feedback.